Frequently Asked Questions

 Shipping to European Union

 Minifree regularly ships to the EU without issue, from its lab in the UK.
 The couriers handle the paperwork and pay the tax on your behalf, and then they simply contact you to request payment of VAT plus a small filing fee (usually about 20 euros).
 This only applies to Europe.
-USA customers do not pay VAT.
+Other customers e.g. USA customers do not pay European rates of VAT on Minifree orders, but some countries may charge a similar fee during transit.

 Before Brexit, Minifree charged 20% UK VAT to EU customers.
 Nowadays, Minifree can (and does) charge 0% UK VAT to EU customers, and you pay your own country’s rate of VAT instead.
 The overall cost is the same compared to what you’d pay if the UK never left the EU.
 Customs normally takes a few days, and then your laptop arrives safely.